|

 be honest.
-Lets be
+Let's be

 real.
-Most business in the
+Most businesses in the

-out disappointing.
+Central Florida marketplace are flat-out disappointing.
 I'm often

-forced to settle or except substandard
+forced to settle or accept substandard

-customer service, products, and
+customer service, product, and

 workmanship.
-Rarely, am I left
+Rarely am I left

 satisfied.